-When newly infected with HIV, a person could not exhibit any symptoms.
+When newly infected with HIV, a person cannot exhibit any symptoms.
 Later on, they could have symptoms such as a fever, headache, weariness, enlargement of the lymph nodes, and weight loss.
-Based on the results of the Western blot and enzyme immunoassay (EIA) tests, the infection is identified.
+The infection is identified based on the Western blot and enzyme immunoassay (EIA) tests.
 When the EIA test is negative, HIV is regarded as being negative.

 The Best Way To Prevent Bloodborne Infections

-It’s critical to comprehend the risks posed by bloodborne infections and the precautions you can take to guard against exposure.
+It’s critical to comprehend the risks of bloodborne infections and the precautions you can take to guard against exposure.
 Attitude, PPE, and housekeeping are the three primary pillars of protection.